emitclever/HaZoneDB-Tap/README.md

-# ZoneMinder DB Custom Integration for Home Assistant
+# HaZoneDB-Tap Custom Integration for Home Assistant
 It is an atempt to play with custom_integration still in infancy ... there are maybe other solutions more advanced, I just wanted to pull out from zoneminder database for home assistant

 A lightweight Home Assistant integration that reads event counts and last-start datetimes straight from your ZoneMinder MariaDB.
 Perfect for dashboards and automations.